 Repeated or otherwise unreasonable use of affidavits to acquit expenses MAY result in cancellation of the users corporate credit card.

-Note: Hardcopy documentation must be retained by the traveller in accordance with FMPM 930 Document Retention policy .
+Note: Hardcopy documentation must be retained by the traveller until the transaction (with receipt attached) has been audited and approved within a Concur Expense Report.
+All Concur electronic documentation is retained in accordance with FMPM 930 Document Retention Policy.

 GST amounts incurred on corporate credit card transactions greater than $82.50 (GST inclusive) can only be reclaimed from the Australian Taxation Office if a tax invoice is obtained.
 Where a tax invoice is not obtained, the GST amount will be added to the cost of the transaction and charged to the relevant Organisational Unit Account Number.
 Refer FMPM Procedure 732 - Goods and Services Tax.
 Users should note that not all receipts are tax invoices.
 To be a ‘Tax invoice’ the receipt must record the Australian Business Number (ABN) of the supplier and the GST component of the purchase amount.